 - 1. CTT Out Door Unit ("ODU") The CTTH ODU is available in 6L, 6U, 7GHz, 8GHz, 11GHz, 13GHz, 15GHz, 18GHz, 23GHz, 26GHz, 28GHz, 32GHz and 38GHz.
-The CTT ODU supports QPSK to 256QAM modulation and 7MHz to 56MHz channel bandwidth. - 2.
+The CTT ODU supports QPSK to 256QAM modulation and 7MHz to 56MHz channel bandwidth.
+The applications of the CTT OutDoor Unit products include backhaul radios for telecommunication network. - 2.
 Indoor Radio Frequency Unit ("IRFU") -The IRFU is available in L6, U6, 7GHz, 8GHz, and 11GHz frequency bands.
 The channel spacing supported for North American ANSI rates is between 3.75 MHz and 60 MHz.
 The channel spacing supported for ETSI rates is between 7 MHz and 56 MHz.
+The applications of the Indoor Radio Frequency Unit ("IRFU") products include adio communication product that is usually used for public safety, government, utilities, industrial enterprise and carriers Outdoor Internet Protocol Radio ("OIPR") - The OIPR is available in 6L, 6U, 7GHz, 8GHz, 11GHz, 13GHz, 15GHz, 18GHz, 23GHz, 26GHz, 28GHz, 32GHz and 38GHz.
+The supported modulation is QPSK to 256QAM.
+The channel spacings supported for North American ANSI rates is between 10MHz and 50 MHz.
+The channel spacings supported for ETSI rates are 7MHz, 14MHz, 28-30MHz, 40MHz and 56MHz.
+The applications of the Outdoor Internet Protocol Radio ("OIPR") products include Microwave backhaul radio links operating in Licensec Band (6-42 GHZ).